NZ-Liam-Zhong/mangobench-master/README.md

 ### Installation

-MangoBench follow the environemnt and datasets of [OGBench](https://seohong.me/projects/ogbench/).
+MangoBench follow the environment and datasets of [OGBench](https://seohong.me/projects/ogbench/).